dvorijs/dvori/docs/plugins.md

 `composePlugins(...plugins)`

-Plugins allow you to hook into specific points of the clients request / response lifecycle.
+Plugins allow you to hook into specific points of the clients request / response / error lifecycle.

 1. Hook `onRequest(config)`: